What Is Pleurectomy/Decortication?

 - Overall health: Patients who are in poor health may not be able to withstand serious surgery such as P/D.

-- Risk of cardiac or lung issues: Patients with health issues related to the lungs or heart may be at higher risk for complications or death from P/D surgery.
+- Risk of cardiac or lung issues: Patients with health issues related to the lungs or heart may be at a higher risk of complications or death from P/D surgery.

 - Tumor location: Tumors growing too close to sensitive tissues may be too risky to remove.

-Looking at these and other factors helps mesothelioma doctors determine the best candidates for P/D and reduces unnecessary risks and complications.
+Surgical oncologists use a preoperative screen to determine the best candidates for P/D and reduce unnecessary risks and complications.

 The following tests are often carried out before surgery: